HeyGen x Zapier | Automate AI video creation workflows

 Trigger multilingual video translation as soon as a new HeyGen video is completed, automatically generating versions in 175+ languages and dialects and routing them to the right regional channels.

-When a HeyGen video finishes rendering, automatically upload it to Google Drive, log it in a tracking sheet, and post the shareable link to Slack, all without manual handovers.
+When a HeyGen video finishes rendering, automatically upload it to Google Drive, log it in a tracking sheet, and post the shareable link to Slack, all without manual handoffs.

 Scalable training delivery